kubernetes/minikube/site/content/en/docs/commands/docker-env.md

   -h, --help           help for docker-env
       --no-proxy       Add machine IP to NO_PROXY environment variable --shell string   Force environment to be configured for a specified shell: [fish, cmd, powershell, tcsh, bash, zsh], default is auto-detect
-  -u, --unset          Unset variables instead of setting them
+      --ssh-host       Use SSH connection instead of HTTPS (port 2376) -u, --unset          Unset variables instead of setting them
 ```